 Contempo is the premiere performance vehicle for graduate student composers in the Department of Music.
-Under the artistic direction of faculty composer Shulamit Ran, the group normally plays a five-concert series staged in a variety of prominent Chicago venues.
+Under the artistic direction of faculty composer Marta Ptaszynska, the group normally plays a five-concert series staged in a variety of prominent Chicago venues.
 Two of the group’s annual concerts are traditionally devoted entirely to providing a public forum for the performance of music by graduate students in the Music Department under the rubric of “Tomorrow’s Music Today.”
 The larger of these concerts takes place downtown and often consists mainly of dissertation compositions.

 Through the combination of extraordinary performances and the high level of composerly talent of our graduate students, Tomorrow’s Music Today concerts have become highly anticipated events that bring the Contempo season to an exciting climax each May.